reactor/reactor-core/README.md

 in the reference guide.

 ## Trouble importing the project in IDE?
-Since the introduction of Java 9 stubs in order to optimize the performance of debug backtraces, one can sometimes encounter cryptic messages from the build system when importing or re-importing the project in their IDE.
+Since the introduction of Java 9 stubs in order to optimize the performance of debug tracebacks, one can sometimes encounter cryptic messages from the build system when importing or re-importing the project in their IDE.

 For example: